 In a world in which even the adults are emotionally immature, the environment becomes a bit like Lord of the Flies, if one might risk a literary reference before it, too, becomes rewritten.
 There’s no defense of the weaker or more vulnerable.
 There is rebellion that is undirected.
 There is emotional volatility and misguided aggression.
 There is chaos.

 A society devoid of patriarchs is one without a moral compass.
 The absence of strong, paternal direction has led to an abandonment of societal values, including the protection of children.
 It was the job of men to set boundaries, to enforce them, and in so doing, to protect the innocent.
 They did this on a small scale in the family unit and on a larger scale within communities.
+A society devoid of patriarchs is one without a moral compass.
+The absence of strong, paternal direction has led to an abandonment of societal values, including the protection of children.
+Tweet This

 Why do social services fail to act when children are being mutilated?
 Why do governing bodies and nonprofits fail to speak about public displays of self-harm?
 They’re afraid of children—but not the real ones.
 They’re afraid of the adults who are trapped in adolescence, who would scream, protest, and hurl profanity if they were told what they could not do.